 Mr. Elmer Loic FORGET, Director of subsidiary companies, has a service contract with LSL Digital Ltd with no expiry terms.

 Messrs.
 Désiré Thierry Marino MARTIN and Guiliano Clarel Jean Marie MICHAUD, Directors of MC Easy Freight Co.
-Ltd, have a service contract with the said subsidiary company with no expiry terms.
+Ltd, have a service contract with the said subsidiary company ending on 17 July 2024 following disposal of the company.